| Title: | Tools for Simulation Studies in Parallel |

 (if |

-Note that necessary LaTeX packages (such as tabularx
+Note that necessary LaTeX packages (such as tabularx) have to

 be loaded in the preambel of the corresponding .tex or .Rnw file.